-Headaches are common and vary in the types of pain and associated symptoms experienced and as well as how long they last.
+There are many different kinds of headache, with their own symptoms, causes and treatments.
 Most headaches are a temporary annoyance and can be relieved with self-care, but some types of headache can indicate something more serious.

 Headache pain can occur on one or both sides of the head and can be isolated to a certain location or radiate across the head from a focal point.

 Common types of headache include tension headache, migraine, and sinus headache.
 Stress, tiredness, hunger, eyestrain, noise, or bright light are common triggers for a headache to develop.